mahmudml/Deep-Learning-Handwritten-Digit-Recognition-with-Keras/README.md

-This repository for MNIST Handwritten Digit Recognition using Deep Learning.
+This repository for MNIST handwritten digit Recognition using Deep Learning.